chemafernandez/plentific/README.md

 * `git clone git@github.com:chemafernandez/plentific.git`

 ### 2. Download PHP dependencies
-Execute this command in your terminal inside the directory `api-service`;
+Execute the following command in your terminal from the `api-service` directory;
 * `composer update`

 ## Classes